-Digital Identities, powered by Google News Lab returns to India with an expanded three-city programme and a new format.
+Digital Identities, powered by Google News Initiative returns to India with an expanded three-city programme and a new format.
 We invite journalists to join this innovative one-day development workshop.
 You’ll learn how to test your story ideas on social media and scale them from concept to reality.
 The workshops will run in Delhi, Mumbai and Chennai in May 2018.
 Please register for the free workshop using the form below.

 Do you want to take a deep-dive into themes like culture, politics and development?
 In this one-day workshop, you will develop an action plan to raise awareness of your stories online and capture audience attention.

 We’ll explore new engagement models that yield powerful outcomes: from the use of memes to the compelling narratives of episodic content like podcasts.
-Google News Lab will provide a digital tools workshop to help journalists strengthen their online news gathering and reporting.
+Google News Initiative will provide a digital tools workshop to help journalists strengthen their online news gathering and reporting.
 The sessions will also feature lightning talks from international journalists who have published stories that have led to real impact, using the approaches presented in this workshop.

 Neha Dixit, Independent Journalist.

 Neha’s work has been published by Al Jazeera, NYTimes, Smithsonian, Caravan and other publications.